mgold/Elm-Align-Distribute/README.md

 # Align and Distribute for Elm

+**0.16 Note:** This library will not be updated for Elm 0.16 because it needs access to the internal representation of Forms, which became inaccessible with the new release.
+If anyone knows a way around this, please open an issue and let me know.

 A pair of libraries for arranging forms in [Elm](elm-lang.org), by Max Goldstein.

 ![Demonstration Animation](/Examples/animation.gif?raw=true)